kombiHQ/kombi/README.md

 - maya 2016+

 ## Installing
 > For windows users please make sure you have `make` available.
-I recommend to use [cygwin](https://www.cygwin.com) (you are going to need the posix tools for development)
+It can be done through [cygwin](https://www.cygwin.com) (you are going to need the posix tools for development)
 ```bash
 cd <SRC_LOCATION>
 mkdir build